Paul Forseth

-May 2, 2011 there was the national federal election, and Prime Minister Stephen Harper consolidated his government standing by achieving a majority by winning 167 out of 308 seats in the House of Commons.
+May 2, 2011, there was the national federal election, and Prime Minister Stephen Harper consolidated his government standing by achieving a majority by winning 167 out of 308 seats in the House of Commons.
 Paul Forseth was a candidate in the election but was not successful to unseat the NDP incumbent Peter Julian who has held the district of Burnaby-New Westminster since 2004.
 Mr. Forseth came in second place with the Liberal candidate Garth Evans achieving third place.

-Mr. Forseth was the BC-Conservative Candidate (Provincial) for the local district of New Westminster.
+Forseth was the BC-Conservative Candidate (Provincial) for the local district of New Westminster.
 Voting Day was May 14, 2013, and he was unsuccessful.